slp22/deep-learning-project/dl-diabetic-retinopathy-proposal.md

 ## MVP Goal
 * What would a minimum viable product (MVP) look like for this project?
+    * Baseline model (logistic regression or random forest)
-    * Baseline model (neural network classification of 1 of 2 classes) with recall and AUC ROC as error metrics for model performance evaluation.
+    * Simple model (neural network binary classification) with recall and AUC ROC as error metrics for model performance evaluation.